SharleneNdinda/birthday-reminder-api/README.md

 ### 🔑 Authentication

-birthday-reminder api uses `JWT` as the primary form of authentication.
+birthday-reminder api uses `JWT` as its primary form of authentication.
 The endpoints provided for obtaining a token and refreshing a token are:
 ```sh
 $ 127.0.0.1:8000/api/token